awsafanam/mean-starter/README.md

 git clone --depth 1 https://github.com/awsafanam/mean-starter.git
 cd mean-starter
 npm install
-npm start
+ng build // only for the first time npm start
 ```
 If all the packages and modules installed successfully, your default web browser will open and you can see the default MEAN application at `http://localhost:3000`.
 This is the default port unless you change that manually.